-Copies of this report are also being sent to the IRS managers affected by the report recommendations.
-If you have any questions, please contact me or Nancy Nakamura, Assistant Inspector General for Audit (Compliance and Enforcement Operations).
+Copies of this report are also being sent to the IRS managers affected by the report.
+If you have any questions, please contact me or Bryce Kisler, Acting Assistant Inspector General for Audit (Compliance and Enforcement Operations).

 Table of Contents